fabrika-ai/actions/README.md

 Action is a way for GPT to perform various tasks or functions beyond standard text generation.
 It’s a way to extend the utility of ChatGPT.

 ## What could be an Action?
 Anyhing!
-'Generate Image' is an Actiob, 'Calculate square root of 4' is an action, and so is 'Send my mom a text'.
+'Generate Image' is an Action, 'Calculate square root of 4' is an action, and so is 'Send my mom a text'.

 ## API key access